functionland/fula-api/docs/wnfs-comparison.md

 - **WNFS private filesystem:** **9.2 / 10**
   - Extremely strong model for a general private filesystem, with rich sharing and revision semantics.
   - More complex and opinionated; less directly suited as a drop‑in for a generic pinning gateway but excellent as a filesystem abstraction.

+- **Peergos private filesystem + social layer:** **~9.0 / 10**
+  - End-to-end encrypted global filesystem and social platform with strong metadata and social-graph privacy.
+  - Cryptree and Merkle‑CHAMP provide fine-grained capabilities and scalable indexing, at the cost of considerable implementation complexity.
+  - Well-suited to users running their own Peergos server or relying on hosted Peergos instances, less so as a thin library for an external gateway.

 ---